Arkitektum/ps.editor.actions/README.md

 The default template lives at `data/template/ps.md.hbs`.
 It expects the following placeholders to be populated by the generator:

-- `incl_featuretypes_table`: Markdown table generated from the feature catalogue metadata.
+- `incl_featuretypes_table`: Markdown table generated from the OGC API feature catalogue metadata.
 - `incl_featuretypes_uml`: Feature catalogue diagram rendered as a PNG when available, otherwise the raw PlantUML source.
+- `incl_featuretypes_xmi_table`: Markdown table generated from the XMI feature catalogue when provided.
+- `incl_featuretypes_xmi_uml`: XMI feature catalogue diagram rendered as a PNG when available, otherwise the raw PlantUML source.

 During the assemble step, every additional `*.md` file placed alongside the generated artefacts (the same directory that holds `psdata_<slug>.json`) is automatically injected into the template.
 A file named `innledning.md`, for example, becomes available through the placeholder `{{incl_innledning}}`.
 Files that already have a dedicated input—such as `index.md` or `<slug>_feature_catalogue.md`—are ignored to avoid conflicts.